dbrckovi/Simple-File-Commander/README.md

 # Important TODO:

+ - [-] Sorting seems to work only for names
  - [-] Make key mapper (load from file, default if not found)
+ - [-] decide if mod keys will be strict or flexible maybe... x = execute when x is pressed regardless of modifiers N-x = execute only when x is pressed alone
+       A-x = execute only when Alt+x is pressed
+       S-x = execute only when Shift+x is pressed
+       C-x = execute only when Ctrl+x is pressed
+       A-C-x = execute only when Ctrl+Alt+x is pressed
  - [-] Make command sub-system (parser, executor, show results/errors)
  - [-] Make text viewer "popup"
  - [-] Make commands which can be called from key mapper or from command sub-system